pradipkumarr/nikesh-ngvs/ngvs.rst

 Additional Points to Revisit
 ----------------------------

 -  Guidance on how to create immutable infrastructure with complete configuration, and benefits to performance and security

 -  Guidance on API - VNFM vs. VIM

+..
+[1]
+   Intel EPA includes DPDK, SR-IOV, CPU and NUMA pinning, Huge Pages etc.